-Abu Ammar reiterated several times that the president of liberated Palestine could be a Jew, a Moslem or a Christian, not because of his religion or sect but on the basis of his merit as an outstanding Palestinian.
+Abu Ammar reiterated several times that the president of the liberated Palestine could be a Jew, a Moslem or a Christian not because of his religion or sect but on the basis of his merit as an outstanding Palestinian.
 Furthermore, religious and ethnic lines clearly cross in Palestine so as to make the term bi-national and the Arab-Jewish dichotomy meaningless, or at best quite dubious.

-The majority of Jews in Palestine today are Arab Jews euphemistically called oriental Jews by the Zionists.
-Therefore, Palestine combines Jewish, Christian and Moslem Arabs as well as non-Arab Jews (Western Jews).
+The majority of Jews in Palestine

+today are Arab Jews - euphemistically called Oriental Jews by the Zionists.
+Therefore, Palestine combines Jewish, Christian and Moslem Arabs as well as non-Arabs (Western Jews).

 2. The new democratic Palestine is NOT a substitute for liberation.
 Rather, it is the ultimate objective of liberation.
-A client state in the West Bank and Gaza, an Avneri-style de-Zionized or pasteurised Israel or a Semitic confederation are all categorically rejected by the revolution.
+A client state in the West Bank and Gaza, a Avneri-style de-Zionized or Pasteurised Israel or a Semitic Confederation are all categorically rejected by the revolution.
+[Uri Avneri is a member of the Israeli Knesset and publisher of the largest circulation weekly magazine in Israel.
 They are all racist blueprints to delude the Palestinians and other Arabs and continue Israeli hegemony and Palestinian subjugation.
 They all assume the maintenance of the basic aggression that led to the forced exile of Palestinians and the oppression of the masses.
-The sine qua non of the new Palestine is the destruction of the political, economic and militarist foundations of the chauvinist, racist settler-state.
-The maintenance of a technologically-advanced military machine through a continuous Western capital flow and exchange of population have led the expansionist Zionist machinery to perpetuate one aggression after another.
+The sine qua non of the new Palestine is the destruction of the political, economic and militarist foundations of the chauvinist-racist settlerstate.

+The maintenance of a technologically advanced military machine through a continuous flow of Western capital and exchange of population has led the expansionist Zionist machinery to perpetuate one aggression after the other.
 Therefore, liquidation of such a machinery is an irreplaceable condition for the creation of the new Palestine.
-When the machinery of the Nazi state was liquidated, the German people were liberated together with other nations that were oppressed by Nazi-Germany such as Poland, Hungary, and France.
-The Germans were not liquidated.
+When the machinery of the Nazi state was liquidated, the German people were liberated together with other nations that were oppressed by Nazi Germany, such as Poland, Hungary, Holland and France, The Germans were not liquidated.

-The Transition, and After
+The transition, and after

-It is quite logical to expect specific transitional collective accommodations immediately after liberation, and even few remaining in the normalized permanent state, i.e. some collective or group privileges besides the pure individual privileges.
-Jews or non-Jews, for that matter, would have the right to practice their religion and develop culturally and linguistically as a group, beside their individual political and cultural participation.
-It is quite logical, for example, to have both Arabic and Hebrew as official languages taught in governmental schools to all Palestinians, Jews or non-Jews.
+It is quite logical to expect specific transitional collective accommodations immediately after liberation, and even a few remaining in the normalized permanent state, i.e., some collective or group privileges besides the pure individual privileges.
+Jews, or non-Jews for that matter, would have the right to practice their religion and develop culturally and linguistically as a group, beside their individual political and cultural participation.
+It is quite logical for example to have both Arabic and Hebrew as official languages taught in government schools to all Palestinians, Jews or non-Jews.

 The right of free movement within the country and outside it would be guaranteed.
 Palestinians desirous of voluntarily leaving the country would be allowed to do so.
 Immigration would be restricted in a transitional period to the return of all exiled Palestinians desirous of return.
-In a normal permanent state, however, subject to the agreed upon regulation and the absorptive capacity of the country, immigration would be open without discrimination.
-Freedom of access, visits and extended pilgrimage and tourism would be guaranteed - subject, of course, to the normal regulation - to all Jews, Moslems or Christians of the world who consider Palestine a holy place worthy of pilgrimage and meditation.
+In a normal permanent state, however - subject to agreed upon regulation and the absorptive capacity of the country immigration would be open without discrimination.
+Freedom of access, visits, extended pilgrimage and tourism would be guaranteed - subject of course to the normal regulation - to all Jews, Moslems or Christians of the world who consider Palestine a holy place worthy of pilgrimage and meditation.

-Is the New Palestine Viable ?
+Is the New Palestine viable?

 Several well-intentioned critics maintain that even if the creation of the democratic Palestine is possible, it will not survive for long.
-Their basic contention is that the population and cultural balance will be heavily favoring the Jews in the new Palestine.
-This - in their argument - will lead either to an explosive situation, or to the domination of the new Palestine by the Jews and a possible reversion to a neo-Zionist state in disguise.
+Their basic contention is that the population and cultural balance will heavily favor the Jews in the new Palestine.
+This - in their argument - will lead either to an explosive situation or to the domination of the new Palestine by the Jews and a possible reversion to a neo-Zionist state in disguise.